ISIOT-ECI/Lab-04-data-streams-processing/README.md

 * The job deployed on the Job Manager, and executed by the available task managers, will create the 'input' DataStream from the KAFKA topic using the consumer provided by the Flink's API.
 * A MAP function will convert the data received on this first DataStream (which is  the plain-text JSON posted by the IoT devices), in a Java Object.
-* Two filters will be applied, in parallel, to the DataStream that result from the previous Map function.
+* Two filters will be applied, in parallel, to the DataStream that results from the previous Map function.
 One will filter the data with temperature readings above 20, and the other with readings below this value.
-The output of the first filter, in turn, will pass through anoter mapping function, which will turn all messages Java Objects into an different kind of object (AlertMessage), before ending in its Sink.
+The output of the first filter, in turn, will pass through another mapping function, which will turn all messages Java Objects into a different kind of object (AlertMessage), before ending in its Sink.
 The output of the second filter will be connected directly to a Sink.
 For testing purposes, you will be using a 'Print Sink', that just print all the data from the DataStream in STDOUT.
 Once the configuration is working, you will replace these 'Print sinks' with sinks that send email messages and make the data persistent.

 ![](img/lab4.png)